 NCBA CLUSA continues to closely monitor the global coronavirus (COVID-19) pandemic.
 As the situation evolves, NCBA CLUSA is referring to guidance provided by the Centers for Disease Control and Prevention and the World Health Organization to inform our operations in the U.S. and in the 21 countries around the world in which we implement development projects.

 As cooperatives everywhere face the impacts of COVID-19 on their businesses and communities, we are making the following resources available as a service to our members and the co-op community.
-In the webinars and information below, learn what you need to know to apply for an Economic Injury Disaster Loan or Paycheck Protection Program from the U.S. Small Business Administration, get best practices on managing finances and cash flow during crisis, find legal and risk management tips on navigating business interruptions, and more.
+In the webinars and information below, learn what you need to know to apply for an Economic Injury Disaster Loan or Paycheck Protection Program loan from the U.S. Small Business Administration (SBA), get best practices on managing finances and cash flow during crises, find legal and risk management tips on navigating business interruptions, and more.

 If you have additional resources you would like to share with the co-op community, or if you have questions about COVID-19’s impact on your co-op, don’t hesitate to reach out.